brinxmat/json-ld-course/docs/JSON-LD-WS.md

 }
 ```
 Here we simply add a "@context" to the JSON, think of "@context" in the same way you would if someone talked about a context for a discussion — a way of making it clear what we're talking about and thereby how to interpret the terms that are used.
 Thus, we are not talking about "name", "birthDate" and "nationality" in general terms, we are talking about them in specific terms — the terms defined by the context.

+Looking at the data on the different tabs, we notice that the context has been applied, so that *name* is now equivalent to *http://localhost:3211/context/a001#name*.

 The context here is a file that can be dereferenced, the vocabulary it defines applies to the entire JSON document; this is similar to namespaced vocabularies in RDF.